Cootjans: Brainport region can grow exponentially, but labor and housing shortages are a cause for concern

 From Dutch Technology Week to Dutch Technology Festival

 After ten successful editions, Dutch Technology Week will be given a new structure and a new name: we will continue as the Dutch Technology Festival.
-The festival will take place from Wednesday 15 to Sunday 19 June 2022.
+The festival will take place from Saturday 11 and Wednesday 15 to Saturday 18 June 2022.

 Rabo@DTW Talks: Start-ups share their story about starting and growing in Food-, Med- and High Tech

 From agriculture to health care: Technology is used extensively in all sectors of society.
 Starting a business, or growing as a business in Med Tech, Food Tech, and High Tech: how is that looking?
 Start-ups and investors were guests during the Dutch Technology Week 2021.

 DTW Talk: Top 3 technologies of the future